Battle of Nanking

 Nevertheless, by December 9 the Japanese had reached the last line of defense, the Fukuo Line, behind which lay Nanjing's fortified walls.
 On December 10 Matsui ordered an all-out attack on Nanjing, and after two days of intense fighting Chiang decided to abandon the city.
 To prevent the Nanjing defenders from being surrounded and annihilated by the enemy, Chiang Kai-shek considered ordering a retreat at noon on the 11th.
 He then instructed Gu Zhutong, then in Jiangbei, to convey this message by phone to Tang Shengzhi.
 Gu instructed Tang to cross the river north that night and order the defenders to break out if necessary.
 Tang Shengzhi, having previously advocated for a firm hold, feared the potential liability of a sudden withdrawal.
 Therefore, he demanded that the Supreme Commander's intentions be clearly conveyed to the defending generals before any withdrawal could be allowed.
 Tang Shengzhi, a man of urgency, insisted on receiving Chiang Kai-shek's personal order before retreating.
 That evening, Chiang Kai-shek indeed telegraphed Tang Shengzhi: "If the situation cannot be sustained, you may retreat if necessary to regroup and prepare for a counterattack."
 Tang ordered his men to launch a concerted breakout of the Japanese siege, but by this time Nanjing was largely surrounded and its defenses were at the breaking point.
 Most of Tang's troops collapsed in a disorganized rout.
 While some units were able to escape, many more were caught in the death trap the city had become.
 By December 13, Nanjing had fallen to the Japanese.

-Following the capture of the city, Japanese forces massacred Chinese prisoners of war, murdered civilians, and committed acts of looting, torture, and rape in the Nanjing Massacre.
-Though Japan's victory excited and emboldened them, the subsequent massacre tarnished their reputation in the eyes of the world.
+After the capture of the city, Japanese forces massacred Chinese prisoners of war, murdered civilians, and committed acts of looting, torture, and rape in the Nanjing Massacre.
+Though the victory excited and emboldened Japan, the subsequent massacre tarnished their reputation in the eyes of the world.
 Contrary to Matsui's expectations, China did not surrender and the Second Sino-Japanese War continued for another eight years, leading to the surrender of Japan.